mvfolino68/pathway-viz/docs/deployment.md

 # Deployment Guide

-How to deploy StreamViz in production environments.
+How to deploy PathwayViz in production environments.

 ## Overview

-StreamViz runs as a single Python process that:
+PathwayViz runs as a single Python process that:

 1. Runs your Pathway pipeline
 2. Serves the dashboard UI